KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Ganyu’s elemental burst will not apply the 20% bonus cryo damage from its initial cast to itself, regardless of if the user stands inside or outside of the elemental burst post casting, implying that Ganyu’s elemental burst is snapcast in nature.
+Ganyu’s Elemental Burst will not apply the 20% bonus Cryo damage from its initial cast to itself, regardless of if the user stands inside or outside of the Elemental Burst post casting, implying that Ganyu’s Elemental Burst is snapcast in nature.

 **Evidence:**

-User SavageCabbage tested out using Ganyu’s elemental burst on a group of enemies and recorded the damage values he received.
+User SavageCabbage tested out using Ganyu’s Elemental Burst on a group of enemies and recorded the damage values he received.
 After this, he took said recorded values and inputted them into the damage formula to determine if the values he observed matched the values he would theoretically be receiving with the 20% damage buff.

-[\[Video\] A4 test on elemental burst](https://youtu.be/YGa-IZl0rFI)
+[\[Video\] A4 test on Elemental Burst](https://youtu.be/YGa-IZl0rFI)

 [Image](https://imgur.com/a/qsPadc6)

 **Significance:**

 These findings are important for Ganyu players to know as their elemental bursts will deal less damage then they might assume on paper due to the common misconception that Ganyu’s ultimate is not snapcast in nature.
-Along with this due to the fact that the 20% bonus cryo damage will apply if you burst off of cooldown further incentivises players to do so.
+Along with this due to the fact that the 20% bonus Cryo damage will apply if you Burst off of cooldown further incentivises players to do so.

-### Ganyu elemental burst and charge shots snapshot
+### Ganyu Elemental Burst and charge shots snapshot

 **By:** Karzak\#7126 Nello\#1928 Neptunya\#8291
 **Added:** <Version date="2021-01-28" />